highoncarbs/shorty-router/README.md

 # :checkered_flag: Shorty-Router

-Redirection serice that can be publicaly hosted , while the dash [shorty](https://github.com/PadamSethia/shorty)
+Redirection service that can be publicaly hosted , while the dash **[Shorty](https://github.com/PadamSethia/shorty)** is hosted on private server.

 ## Getting Started